CA province

 Units: WMUs open in current synopsis, Haida Gwaii MUs 6-12 and 6-13 have compulsory inspection, Region 5/6 closures require map review

-Deadlines: kind: text; text: Current synopsis seasons apply • kind: text; text: PTA target issuance 30 days before hunt if using PTA
+Deadlines: Current synopsis seasons apply • PTA target issuance 30 days before hunt if using PTA

 Open map layer